marcussfu/TankGameByReactJs/README.md

 The game implemented using react, redux and hooks on javascript.

+Currently, tank move to right can explor map.

 In the project directory, you can run:

 1. `npm i`